arnaldododo/moodle-hello-message-plugin/README.md

 ## Feature
 - Show the day and current date
-- Show a message to the user
+- Show a message to the user on the course page

 ## How to install
 - Clone / copy this repo to directory Moodle/local